beginning of content

 How is mesothelioma treated?

-Treatment to drain fluid from the lungs, or from the abdomen can help control breathlessness and pain.
-Some people have a drain (a small tube) inserted to allow fluid to be removed regularly.
+Treatment to drain fluid from your lungs or abdomen can help with your symptoms.
+Your doctor may recommend you have a drain (small tube) inserted permanently to allow fluid to be removed regularly.

 Living with mesothelioma

-There is no cure for mesothelioma.
-If you have the disease, you might have periods when you are quite healthy.
-At other times, you will need treatment to control symptoms.
+If you have mesothelioma, you might feel quite healthy at times.
+At other times, you will need treatment to help manage your symptoms.

 Can mesothelioma be prevented?